Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 ANALYSIS

-1. Data Prerocessing:
+1. Data Preprocessing:

-netflix_df.info() gives information of the dataset which was read into a python dataframe.
+a. netflix_df.info() gives information of the dataset which was read into a python dataframe.
 It shows that the dataset contains 4,812 rows and 11 columns.
 Every column is marked as non-null.

+b.
 The columns 'release_year' and 'duration' are of datatype 'int' which is good for numerical analysis.
 The rest are of type object (string/text) which is a standard for descriptive fields.

+c.
 All columns report 0 missing values, which is typically unusual, but this signifies that it was completely filled in by DataCamp.

-'date_added' column was standardised into the format 'YYYY-MM-DD'.
+d. 'date_added' column was standardised into the format 'YYYY-MM-DD'.
 The dataset also has unique identifiers for each record and no redundancy.

 Summary: